danhumphrey/page-modeller/README.md

 ## Contribute

+### Bugs and Suggestions

 If you like this extension, please :star: this repository!

 Feel free to propose new functionality and additional frameworks here: https://github.com/danhumphrey/page-modeller/issues

 This extension is being actively developed and is considered a beta release.

+### Code Contributions

+1. Fork this repository
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to your branch (`git push origin my-new-feature`)
+5. Create a new Pull Request

+## License

+This library is distributed under the MIT license.
+Please see the [LICENSE](https://github.com/danhumphrey/page-modeller/blob/master/LICENSE) file.

+:point_up_2: I should call this licence as I don't live in the US, but I'm adopting the MIT spelling :wink: